iq-motion-control/iq-module-communication-doc/docs/vertiq_testing_tool/vertiq_testing_tool_start_guide.rst

 Please refer to :ref:`Getting Started with Vertiq's APIs <getting_started_with_apis>` to learn more about IQUART clients.

 In the upper dropdown menu, select *brushless_drive*.
 This corresponds to the :ref:`Brushless Drive <brushless_drive>` client.
-In the lower dropdown menu, select *drive_volts*, which corresponds with brushless drive's *drive_volts* entry.Now, click 'Update Plot'.
+In the lower dropdown menu, select *drive_volts*, which corresponds with brushless drive's *drive_volts* entry.
+Now, click 'Update Plot'.

 Notice that the *drive_volts* metric is added to the 'Selected metrics' widget.
 By default, *volts* from the :ref:`Power Monitor <power_monitor>` client is preloaded in the 'Active metrics' widget.
 Selecting a metric activates it, and updates the live plot with the now active metric.
 Multiple metrics can be plotted at once, so when *drive_volts* is added both *volts* and *drive_volts* will be plotted.